Have you considered using complementary medicines as part of your breast cancer treatment?

 Should I use a complementary medicine?

 Sometimes your doctor may suggest you use a complementary medicine.
-Vitamin D may be recommended for women being treated with Aromatase Inhibitors (Arimidex, Femara, Aromasin), for example.
+For example, Vitamin D may be recommended for women being treated with an aromatase inhibitor (Arimidex, Femara, Aromasin).

 How are complementary medicines labelled?

-The Therapeutic Goods Administration (TGA) is the organisation that is responsible for ensuring that all medicines available in Australia are safe to use.
+The Therapeutic Goods Administration (TGA) ensures that all medicines available in Australia are safe to use.
 Medicines that are available for supply in Australia are given one of two codes by the TGA, Aust L or Aust R, which is listed on the product label.

 Medicines marked with an Aust R code are ‘registered’ with the TGA and include prescription medicines and some over the counter products, and are tested for safety, quality and effectiveness.